Music: Dave Matthews Band

 - Non-Appearing Title: "The Song that Jane Likes", "The Christmas Song", "Rhyme & Reason", "Two Step", "Pantala Naga Pampa", "JTR", "Raven" (in its final version on ''Busted Stuff'), "Stolen Away on 55th and 3rd", "Seven", and any of their numbered songs ("#36", "#41", etc.)

 - One-Woman Wail: Dave does the male version of this a lot in some of his spookier songs.
 "The Last Stop" is a particularly unsettling example.

 - Alanis Morissette guests on "Don't Drink the Water" and provides one for backing vocals.

-- Out of Focus: Boyd may as well have been on vacation when Everyday was being recorded.
+- Out of Focus: Boyd may as well have been on vacation when Everyday and Big Whiskey were being recorded.

 - The Pete Best: Peter Griesar.
 He left in 1993 before the band hit it big with Under the Table and Dreaming.
 Since then, the band has never had a keyboard player in its official lineup, despite Butch Taylor being an important part of their live shows and several piano-based tracks appearing on their albums.